The French Pacific Nobody Talks About: A Week in New Caledonia

 The Setup

-New Caledonia is a French overseas territory — a chain of islands roughly the size of New Jersey, 1,200km east of Australia.
+New Caledonia is a French overseas territory — like Réunion in the Indian Ocean, a piece of France marooned in the tropics — a chain of islands roughly the size of New Jersey, 1,200km east of Australia.
 The main island, Grande Terre, holds the capital Noumea and most of the population (about 270,000).
 South of it, the Isle of Pines is a dreamscape of columnar pines and impossibly white beaches.
 To the east, the three Loyalty Islands (Lifou, Mare, Ouvea) are raised coral platforms with some of the clearest water in the Pacific.

 And surrounding everything, the world's second-largest barrier reef.
 A UNESCO World Heritage Site.
 Enclosing a lagoon of 24,000 square kilometers.